DaRoemer/MasterThesis/README.md

 4. **Nematic Ordering Analysis**
    - Cell edge segmentations were analyzed for nematic ordering using the script `nematic_ordering.ipynb`.
    - The scientific method AFT (Alignment by Fourier Transform) was applied.
-   - The MATLAB script `AFT_batch.m` (part of the AFT software package) was used for visualization of local alignment vectors.
+   - The MATLAB script `AFT_batch.m` (part of the AFT software package and adapted by me) was used for visualization of local alignment vectors.
+The functions from the AFT software are needed to successfully use this function.
    - **Relevant Files**:
      - `nematic_ordering.ipynb` – Main script for nematic ordering analysis.
      - `Analysis_tools.py` – Contains helper functions for processing nematic ordering data.